jonwillits/intro_to_bcs/CH9/lab9.md

 # Lab 9: Symbolic Computation

 The first part of this lab will be based on downloading and running the rock-paper-scissors game.
 Download and play for a few minutes to see how you do before we start the lab questions.
+You can find the game at:
+[rock_paper_scissors.zip](rock_paper_scissors.zip).
+Unzip the directory and then run the run.py file in your terminal.
+You may need to install the Pillow library for python if you havent already. using: "python -m pip install Pillow" on windows or "python3 -m pip install Pillow" on MacOS.

 ## 1. Initial Attempt to Win (14 PTS TOTAL)